Lara Manton • July 24, 2023

 If you often refer work to people in your network it’s a good idea to keep track of your referrals.
 You can use RQ Ratings to help you to do this, it’s perfect for maintaining relationships and sending referrals.

-We’re lucky to work with a couple of accountants and other bookkeepers at LJM.
+to work with a couple of accountants and other bookkeepers at LJM.
 Our go to accountant for supporting clients in their growth is the lovely Marie Craig at TC Craig’s.